marielucia/CML-StrategicDesign-Addon/README.md

 # CML-StrategicDesign-Addon
-An adapted CML-Project which extends the exisitng grammar with missing strategic design patterns.
+An adapted CML-Project which extends the existing grammar with missing strategic design patterns.

 # What’s included
 Context-map additions: